 Make it clear to parents that you're on the same team.
 You're both trying to get the same thing, which is great care for their child.

-Maybe parents will be willing to pay you the rate you're looking for if you're willing to tidy up a bit after the kids go to bed.
+Maybe parents will be willing to pay you the rate you're looking for if you're willing to tidy up a bit after the children go to bed.
 But you'll only find that out by using "how" and "what" questions, not by asking "why."

 Almost any "why" question can be rephrased into a "how" or "what" question!